underscoreio/shapeless-guide/src/pages/generic/type-classes.md

 When we call `writeCsv`,
-the compiler calculates the value of the type parameter and searches for an implicit `CsvWriter` of the corresponding type:
+the compiler calculates the value of the type parameter and searches for an implicit `CsvEncoder` of the corresponding type:

 ```tut:book